 - Practice as much as possible with friends, colleagues, contacts within consulting firms.
 Even practice in front of a mirror to assess your communication style, body language, etc. Out loud practice is the key.

 - Review case study-specific resources – from the Vault Guides to Cosentino’s Case in Point.
 Don’t go overboard (in particular, Cosentino’s guide is helpful but not a must-have).

 - Go through our consulting-specific prep courses, and work with our expert MBB coaches.

 - Review general business problems – get your hands on as many case studies as possible.
-Most consulting firms post a few online, such as McKinsey here.
+Most consulting firms post a few online, or at least give info like the McKinsey Interview page.
 The more exposure you have, the more familiar each question will seem.
 Even when you’re reading the Wall Street Journal, Fortune, etc. – put yourself into the CEO’s shoes at every opportunity.